logicahealth/covid-19/README.md

-# COVID-19 / SARS-CoV-2 CEM, FHIR Profiles
+# COVID-19 / SARS-CoV-2 FHIR Profile Implementation Guide (IG)

+**The most recent release is hosted at [Logica](https://covid-19-ig.logicahealth.org).**

-For all issues/comments/discussion, please use the Google Group: https://groups.google.com/a/logicahealth.org/forum/#!forum/covid
+For all issues/comments/discussion, please use the [Google Group](https://groups.google.com/a/logicahealth.org/forum/#!forum/covid): https://groups.google.com/a/logicahealth.org/forum/#!forum/covid

+This COVID-19 FHIR Profile IG is the product of numerous individuals and efforts, and is driven by the inputs of many stakeholders and events.
+Collaborative assembly and release of the live guide is coordinated by [Logica](https://www.logicahealth.org/).

+## Prebuilt Copies

+Runnable prebuilt images are available via the [Docker Hub repositiory](https://hub.docker.com/repository/docker/logicahealth/covid-19-ig), and are built automatically from this Git repository's master branch.
+You can download and run it with:

+      $ docker pull logicahealth/covid-19-ig:latest # Make sure you have a current copy.
+      $ docker run -it -p 8080:80 logicahealth/covid-19-ig:latest # Run it!
+      $ open http://localhost:8080 # View it in your web browser.

 ## Build Instructions